Recognize you have control of this, if nothing else — Michael Marcus Jan 10 By JESHOOTScom on Pixabay I rem...

 Here are the first 4 definitions of value provided by Merriam-Webster:

-2] a fair return or equivalent in goods, services, or money for something exchanged
+1] the monetary worth of something (market price) 2] a fair return or equivalent in goods, services, or money for something exchanged 3] Relative worth, utility, or importance 4] something (such as a principle or quality) intrinsically valuable or desirable

 As such, acts/things/projects of value are those which can be categorized as:

-2] provide utility and a degree of importance to the owner
+1] worth some amount of money to possess/receive 2] provide utility and a degree of importance to the owner 3] are typically desired by human beings

-If your “thing” (your project, generous act, idea, etc) does not fulfill one or more of these criteria, it likely sucks; that is to say, it isn’t valuable.
+one or more of these criteria, it likely sucks; that is to say, it isn’t

-For example, if a startup’s MVP doesn’t cover 2 of these 3 criteria, the team should probably pivot.
-Products are valuable they provide a benefit that is worth parting with our hard-earned money to enjoy.
+example, if a startup’s MVP doesn’t cover 2 of these 3 criteria, the

 How do I bring value to the world?

-A close friend of mine often states how she “doesn’t have any valuable skills” yet remains adamant about “wanting to change the world” (presumably for the better).
+close friend of mine often states how she “doesn’t have any valuable

-In order to understand the question we’re posing, let’s review my friend’s source of upset — she doesn’t understand where her existing skillset can be applied to create one of the sources of value (remember, we all have skills).
+can be applied to create one of the sources of value (remember, we all have skills).

 Soon the question becomes which sources of information tell us where our effort is best directed and create the most value for ourselves and others?